honzee/RNAseqCNV/README.md

 devtools::install_github(repo = "honzee/RNAseqCNV")
 ```

-### Functionality
+### 2. Functionality <a name="functionality"></a>
-The results are generated either by a wrapper function: RNAseqCNV_wrapper() or through a shiny app which is deployed by launchApp() function.
-The RNAseqCNV_wrapper() provides more flexibility in terms of function arguments.
+The results are generated either by a wrapper function: RNAseqCNV_wrapper() or through a shiny app which is deployed by the launchApp() function.
+The RNAseqCNV_wrapper() provides more flexibility in terms of function parameters.
 The app on the other hand enables easier browsing and checking of the results.

 ```
 # Examples of basic function calls: